pewa2303/Test/Test.md

 PS C:\>
 ```
-For the final test of the connectivity I like to use Test-NetConnection.
+For the final connectivity test I like to use Test-NetConnection.
 Test-NetConnection without specifying a destination address attempts to reach a standard address on the Internet.
 I can see that I can not only reach hosts in the local network, but also hosts outside my subnet, which means that my default gateway must be configured correctly.
 {line-numbers=off}
 ```
 PS C:\> Test-NetConnection